 Although most people are aware of the emergency evacuation efforts undertaken by police officers and firefighters on 11 September 2001, the extent of the U.S. Coast Guard's assistance on that day is less well known.
 The Coast Guard contributed significantly by organizing the evacuation of more than half a million people from Lower Manhattan after the September 11th terror attacks.

-When the World Trade Center Towers in New York were attacked, hundreds of thousands of people became trapped as they were unable to get way by land.
-Only east of Manhattan provided an exit via the Brooklyn Bridge, and air support was not permitted as additional aircraft attacks were possible.
+When New York City's World Trade Center was attacked, hundreds of thousands of people became trapped in Lower Manhattan, south of the towers.
+Only those north of the World Trade Center were able to leave Manhattan on foot, across the Brooklyn Bridge.
 In this hour of desperation, the Coast Guard stepped in and undertook an evacuation operation by improvising with their resources.
-They used boats, ferries and other vessels to evacuate civilians by water from southern Manhattan.
-Those evacuated were quickly taken to New Jersey and Staten Island.
+They utilized military, private, and commercial boats, ferries, tugs, and other vessels to evacuate civilians from the southern tip of Manhattan.
+Those evacuated were taken to New Jersey and Staten Island.

 More about the U.S. Coast Guard: